 She serves on the Boards of Occidental Petroleum, FINRA, FINRA Investor Education Foundation and the National Women’s Law Center.
 She also serves on the SEC’s Investor Advisory and Fixed Income Market Structure Advisory Committee.

 President, The SASB Foundation, Ex-officio member of the Board

-Matthew has dedicated his career to leading mission-based organizations through the challenges of achieving growth, scale, and self-sufficiency.
+Matthew Welch has dedicated his career to leading mission-based organizations through the challenges of achieving growth, scale, and self-sufficiency.
 His work experience spans government, nonprofit, and for-profit sectors, and he has led teams in entering new markets, launching products and programs, and increasing the efficiency and effectiveness of operations.

-As President, Matthew works with the Board of Directors to develop the organization’s strategic objectives and then lead the staff in implementing them.
+As President, Mr. Welch works with the Board of Directors to develop the organization’s strategic objectives and then lead the staff in implementing them.
 He oversees the financing of the organization through fundraising and commercial activities, and is responsible for the operations that support these areas and the work of the SASB standards-setting board and its technical staff.

-Matthew holds a BA from Grinnell College and a MPA in management and public policy from Columbia University.
+Mr. Welch holds a BA from Grinnell College and a MPA in management and public policy from Columbia University.
 He is member of the Grinnell College Board of Trustees, where he has served on the Finance and Development Committees.
 He currently chairs the Academic Affairs Committee.